3eid/JavaNotes/Access Specifiers-Modifiers/README.md

 **`abstract class:`**
 An `abstract` class cannot be instantiated.
 It contains one or more abstract methods (methods without a body) which must be implemented by subclasses.
 Abstract classes are used to define a template for subclasses.
 For example, if you want to enforce certain methods in subclasses, you can define those methods as abstract in an abstract class.
+Note: we use abstract class without abstract methods at all, instead we may have static methods that return the object, we may want to preserve the data in someway, etc.

 ----------